It's time to explore! Discover new interests and abilities, and have fun! Let your curiosity guide you while you experience career possibilities!

 Classroom activities include personal development, career assessment, career exploration, work readiness skills, entrepreneurship, computer technology and STEM (Science, Technology, Engineering and Math) projects.
 The curriculum will include behind the scene tours to local business and educational centers.

 Parents will be responsible for transportation to and from the camp.
 A limited amount of bus passes will be available to seated youth.
-On field trip days, transportation will be provided to and from the SPC campuses.
+On field trip days, transportation will be provided to and from campuses.

 MEALS & REFRESHMENTS

 Lunch will be provided daily.
 We recommend that students eat breakfast, and pack snacks and/or refreshments to eat during breaks.
 Students are not allowed to leave the campus for lunch.

 Participants will be asked to wear the camp T-shirt, khaki pants, skirt, or Capri pants along with sneakers or closed toed shoes.
 Two (2) shirts will be provided to each student.
 Flip flops, slides and midriffs are prohibited.